somakeit/smib/smibhid/README.md

 - Display drivers can be added by creating a new display driver module
   - Ensure the driver registers itself with the driver registry, use LCD1602 as an example
   - Import the new driver module in display.py
   - Update the config.py file to include the option for your new driver
+- I2C Sensor boards can be added by providing a driver module that extends the SensorModule base class
+  - Copy an appropriate python driver module into the sensors sub folder
+  - Modify the driver module to extend SensorModule
+  - Provide a list of sensor names on this module to class super init
+  - Overload the get_reading() method to return a dictionary of sensor name - reading value pairs
+  - Update the config.py file to include the option for your new driver
 - UIState machine
   - A state machine exists and can be extended by various modules such as space_state to manage the state of the buttons and display output